almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 ### Parameters related to missing data handling

+A variety of built-in options for missing data handling functionality is available to users.

+The fastest option is to exclude missing values for each unit in the matching dataset, and drop missing units entirely from the holdout dataset.
+The units with missing values would still be placed in a group, but the covariates for which they have missing data wouldn't be used to find their group.
+Holdout missing data would be dropped.
+These are parameters missing_holdout_replace=1, missing_data_replace=2.

+If missing data is detected, but the user has not specified a handling technique, then (does it quit?)

 **missing_indicator**: character, integer, numpy.nan, optional (default=numpy.nan)
 This is the indicator for missing data in the dataset.

 **missing_holdout_replace**: int 0,1,2, optional (default=0)
-if 0, assume no missing holdout data and proceed if 1, excludes units with a missing value from the holdout dataset if 2, do MICE on holdout dataset for missing_holdout_imputatations number of imputations.
+if 0, assume no missing holdout data and proceed if 1, removes all units with a missing value from the holdout dataset if 2, do MICE on holdout dataset.
 This is not recommended.
+If this option is selected, it will be done for a number of iterations equal to missing_holdout_imputations.

 **missing_data_replace**: int 0,1,2,3, optional, (default=0)
-if 0, assume no missing data in matching data and proceed if 1, does not match on units that have a missing value. if 2, skip all missing_indicator values from being matched on if 3, do MICE on matching dataset for missing_data_imputatations, number of imputations
+if 0, assume no missing data in matching data and proceed if 1, units that have missing values are not matched on, and therefore will not have their own main matched group, or be placed in other units' groups. if 2, units that have missing values are still matched on, but the covariates they are missing are not used in computing their match. if 3, do MICE on matching dataset for the number of iterations equal to missing_data_imputatations

 **missing_holdout_imputatations**: int, optional (default=10)
 If missing_holdout_replace=2, the number of imputations